Table of contents

 Poverty focus and other policy objectives

-Allocated 0.5% of its bilateral ODA (USD 0.3 million) to core poverty-reducing sectors as defined by SDG 1.a.1.
-This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation) and development food aid.
-In addition, 0.4% of bilateral ODA (USD 0.2 million) went to social protection support.
+Allocated 3.3% of its bilateral ODA (USD 1 million) to core poverty-reducing sectors as defined by SDG 1.a.1.
+This indicator captures grants to basic social services (such as basic health and education, water supply and sanitation, multisector aid for basic social services) and development food aid.
+In addition, 1.4% of bilateral ODA (USD 400 000) went to social protection support.
+Learn more by exploring the Reducing poverty and inequalities through ODA data explainer.

 Does not seek exemptions regarding the payment of local tax and customs duties for ODA-funded goods and services.
-It does not have a general policy and does not make information available on the OECD Digital Transparency Hub on the Tax Treatment of ODA.
+It does not have a general policy nor does it make information available on the OECD Digital Transparency Hub on the Tax Treatment of ODA.

-Committed USD 2.7 million (14.1% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2023.
+Committed USD 4.9 million (16.9% of its bilateral allocable ODA) to promote aid for trade and improve developing countries’ trade performance and integration into the world economy in 2024.
+Learn more by exploring the Aid for Trade dashboard.

 Institutional set-up

 Copy link to Institutional set-upThe Ministry of Foreign Affairs is the key institution responsible for managing and co-ordinating Estonian development co-operation and humanitarian assistance, as stipulated by the Government of the Republic Act.
-Estonia’s development co-operation system was significantly reorganised within the framework of the development co-operation reform in 2020-22.
-The reorganisation streamlined and improved the effectiveness of the development co-operation administration by separating policy making from implementation.
+Estonia’s development co-operation system was significantly reorganised within the framework of the development co-operation reform in 2020-2022.
+The reorganisation streamlined and improved the effectiveness of development co-operation administration by separating policymaking from implementation.
 It also established clear lines of authority and delineated roles within the system.
-The reform culminated in 2021, establishing the Estonian Centre for International Development (ESTDEV).
-ESTDEV is a government-funded foundation responsible for managing and implementing Estonia’s development co-operation and NEXUS projects.
+As part of this reform, the Estonian Centre for International Development (ESTDEV) was established in 2021.
+ESTDEV is a state foundation that co-ordinates Estonia’s international development co-operation.
+In 2025, ESTDEV passed the European Commission’s six-pillar assessment, authorising it to manage and implement EU external funding.
+The Ministry of Finance is mainly responsible for Estonia’s development co-operation contributions to international financial institutions.

 In 2023, Estonia had 12 staff based in Estonia and 3 locally employed staff working for the Development Cooperation and Humanitarian Aid Department of the Ministry of Foreign Affairs; 28 staff working at ESTDEV in headquarters and 4 in partner countries.
 Five Estonian staff members are on missions to Brussels, Geneva, New York and Paris and are also working on development co-operation.
 These numbers do not include staff working part time on development co-operation across the government.